-Our lab is interested in understanding the genetic basis of neuronal differentiation using a variety of genetics, genomics, and cell biology methods.
-To circumvent the extreme complexity of mammalian nervous systems, we are using the nematode Caenorhabditis elegans as a model system to address many fundamental questions in neurobiology.
+Our lab is interested in understanding the molecular basis of neuronal development, regeneration, and degeneration using a variety of genetics, genomics, and cell biology methods.
+To circumvent the extreme complexity of mammalian nervous systems, we are using the nematode Caenorhabditis elegans as a model system to address many fundamental questions in neuroscience.
 Compared to the human brain that contains ~100 billion neurons, the C. elegans nervous system only contains 302 neurons, of which the anatomy and neuronal connection were mapped.
 This relative simplicity and the ease of genetic manipulation allow us to make discoveries about the organizing principles of neuronal development.
 Given the orthology between C. elegans and human genes, our findings also provide insight into the molecular mechanisms underlying nerve cell development in humans.

 Currently, we are pursuing the following directions.

-3. Systematically map cell fate regulators in C. elegans nervous system
+1. Identifying cell fate regulators in C. elegans nervous system

 C. elegans nervous system in adult hermaphrodites contains 302 neurons, which can be categorized into 118 morphologically distinct classes.
 Cell fate regulators of ~70% of those neuron types were identified (Hobert, 2016, WIREs Dev Biol), making it one of the best understood nerve systems in terms of differentiation.
-We are in the process of identifying the cell fate determinants for the rest ~35% neuron types using a combination of forward genetic screen, RNAi screen, and one-hybrid DNA/protein interaction screen.
-The goal is to have a complete map of the factors that regulate the fate specification of every type of neurons in an animal.
-This systematic approach would provide important insights for our understanding of the organization of a nervous system.
+We are in the process of identifying the cell fate determinants for the rest ~30% neuron types using a combination of forward genetic screen, RNAi screen, and one-hybrid DNA/protein interaction screen.
+The goal is to have a complete map of the factors that regulate the fate specification of every type of neuron in an animal.
+This systematic approach would provide important insights into our understanding of the organization of a nervous system.

-(Image is provide by the courtesy of the Hobert lab)
+(Image from the Hobert lab)